nbdc-datahub/hbcd-docs/docs/instruments/demo/study-navigators.md

 <p style="color: red;">ADMIN INFO FOR PAGE CONSTRUCTION:</p>
 <ul style="color: red;">
-<li>"Relevant Documents: Study Navigator Contact Form Guide (in Ripple/Confluence).
-The SN Contact Form is also in Ripple in the Birth Parent and Child Profile." - not included in content below as this is not relevant to external users</li>
 <li>what is table name?</li>
 <li>Is this organized appropriately, or should it be in its own section outside of demo & visit info?</li>
 </ul>